 If we want our content to be seen and extended, another factor to value in this sense is our means of diffusion.
-We are all aware that social networks are an indispensable ally to reach our target audience, although they do not have to be the only platforms to promote this diffusion.
-In addition to this, we want each person who comes to view or read the content can (and wants) also share it in other social networks, in order to create a broadcast chain.
+We are all aware that social networks are an indispensable ally to reaching our target audience, although they do not have to be the only platforms to promote this diffusion.
+In addition to this, we want each person who comes to view or read the content can (and wants) also share it on other social networks, in order to create a broadcast chain.

-Finally paid media, as its name implies comprise all the content for which it is paid.
+Finally paid media, as its name implies comprises all the content for which it is paid.
 All sorts of promotions and payment announcements would fall into this category, which may be more focused on increasing the public and publicizing the brand, rather than consolidating it.

 3. Optimization of content: in other words, it’s recycling.
-We have already commented that it is fundamental to adapt to change, and not to stop updating our content is another proof of this.
+We have already commented that it is fundamental to adapt to change, and not stopping updating our content is proof of this.
 The optimization not only comprises such updating from the own medium but also its re-diffusion and extension.
 In this way, we can continue to obtain new content through ideas born of another, and thus develop it, creating coherence and value to it.

 The optimization, however, is not only based on the aforementioned recycling and expansion of content.
 The analytics will be the ones that indicate to us to determine if our objectives are being reached or not, the variation of our traffic after the diffusion of the content, etc.